atomone-hub/govgen/docs/architecture/PROCESS.md

 # ADR Creation Process

 1. Copy the `adr-template.md` file.
 Use the following filename pattern: `adr-next_number-title.md`
-2. Create a draft Pull Request and solicit input from the stewarding team, if you want to get an early feedback.
+2. Create a draft Pull Request and solicit input from the codeowners, if you want to get an early feedback.
 3. Make sure that the problem, the context and a recommended solution is clear and well documented.
 Be sure to document alternate solution spaces and give reasons why they have been discarded.
 4. Add an entry to a list in the README file [Table of Contents](./README.md#adr-table-of-contents).
 5. Create a Pull Request to propose a new ADR.